 We're delighted to be an official charity partner of Dry January 2018, the annual movement that helps people reset their relationship with alcohol.
-Deborah Hyde, World Cancer Research Fund UK Press & PR Manager, explains here the benefits of Dry January – for you, and for our cancer prevention work.
+Deborah Hyde, World Cancer Research Fund Press & PR Manager, explains here the benefits of Dry January – for you, and for our cancer prevention work.

 Our analysis of worldwide research shows strong evidence that drinking alcohol increases the risk of six cancers.